Sulfuric Acid Safety Tips – Sulfuric Acid MSDS Information

 The Extreme Health Hazards Associated with Sulfuric Acid

 Concentrated sulfuric acid is extremely corrosive and can cause serious burns when not handled properly.
 This chemical is unique because it not only causes chemical burns, but also secondary thermal burns as a result of dehydration.
 This dangerous chemical is capable of corroding skin, paper, metals, and even stone in some cases.
 If sulfuric acid makes direct contact with the eyes, it can cause permanent blindness.
 If ingested, this chemical may cause internal burns, irreversible organ damage, and possibly death.

-At home, you are most likely to encounter concentrated amounts of sulfuric acid when using an acidic drain cleaner.
-It’s important to follow the safety instructions on the drain cleaner label to avoid these serious hazards (possibly life-threatening) risks.
+At home, you are most likely to encounter concentrated amounts of sulfuric acid when using heavy duty cleaning products such as drain cleaners.
+Always follow the safety instructions on the drain cleaner label to avoid these serious hazards (possibly life-threatening) risks.